 Accommodation & Meals

+31-nights’ accommodation are included on this trip.
+You’ll mainly stay in simple but comfortable hostels and hotels.
+Rooms are on a multi-share basis and are same sex.
 Do bear in mind that you’ll be travelling through countries where cold water showers are common, so hot water showers may not always be available – although you might find a cold shower a welcome prospect after spending time in the heat of the day!

 You will need to arrange your flights to arrive in Cancun International Airport, Mexico (CUN) for the first day of your trip.
 You can arrive any time during the day, as long as you arrive at your accommodation in time for the welcome meeting (between 5pm-7pm).
 Airport transfers aren’t included, but shuttles and buses from the airport to Playa del Carmen are easy to find and reasonably priced.

-To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
+To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected].
+They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

-All six countries on this trip require visitors to carry a valid passport with at least six months validity remaining following your return home.
+All six countries on this trip require visitors to carry a valid passport with at least six months' validity remaining following your return home.

 As this trip crosses national borders, please be prepared to pay border fees for some countries.

 Belize: British nationals can visit Belize for up to 30 days without a visa.
 You must have your passport stamped on entry or risk a fine or arrest.
-The Belize exit tax is 20USD.

 Guatemala: British passport holders don’t need a visa to visit Guatemala for stays of up to 90 days.
-There is a 1.25USD entrance tax and a 3USD exit tax in Guatemala.

 Honduras: British nationals don’t need to get a visa in advance to enter Honduras, but can get a 30 day tourist visa on arrival.
-There is a 38USD fee payable on entry to Honduras.

 Costa Rica: British nationals will not require a visa in order to enter Costa Rica, and can remain in the country as a visitor for up to three months.
-There is a 29USD fee payable on exit.

 You should also arrange the required yellow fever vaccinations before you travel, and bring your record of proof with you.
-Without a valid yellow fever certificate you will not be allowed entry to some Central American countries.
+Without a valid yellow fever certificate you may not be allowed entry to some Central American countries.

 How Many People Will Be In My Group?